 The WebSphere Application Server - Express handler comes preconfigured with the appropriate formatter for data that is written to WebSphere Application Server - Express logs.
 The creation of a WebSphere Application Server - Express formatter is a restricted operation and not available to user code.
-No mechanism exists that allows the user to obtain a reference to a formatter installed in a WebSphere Application Server - Express handler, or to change the formatter a WebSphere Application Server - Express handler, or to change the formatter a WebSphere Application Server - Express handler to use.
+No mechanism exists that allows the user to obtain a reference to a formatter installed in a WebSphere Application Server - Express handler, or to change the formatter a WebSphere Application Server - Express handler is configured to use.

-• WebSphere Application Server - Express manager
+WebSphere Application Server - Express manager